RapidAPI/DevRel-Stack-Data/guides/posts/insufficient-logging-monitoring/post.md

 ### Brute Force Phishing & DDoS Attacks

-Attackes supported by bots put together other attacks including Brute Force Phishing and Distributed Denial of Sercice (DDoS).
+Attacks supported by bots put together other attacks including Brute Force Phishing and Distributed Denial of Service (DDoS).
 These attacks help injection of malware into a system and then they can manipulate the entire system to their use in different ways.

 In the absence of proper logging of event data, these attacks are almost impossible to detect or analyze.
 Thus, an efficient logging and monitoring system is the first line of defense against these botnet attacks.